 For instance, if you purchased a property for $300,000 today, in ten years’ time, its value will probably be greater than that.
 You can choose to sell the property, or “hold onto it” and wait for the value to rise even more.

 Be wary, though.
 Appreciation isn’t guaranteed – your property can also depreciate if it’s in a poor market where no homebuyer would dare live in.
-It would be wise to consult your property management firm to find out if a particular property has the potential to appreciate, and if so, at what rate?
+It would be wise to consult with property investment services to find out if a particular property has the potential to appreciate, and if so, at what rate?
 As a rule of thumb, you should buy properties in developing neighborhoods.

 #4 Ability to Buy and Hold